ChemEng stuff followers

 Go to the top

 Most situations can be easily analyzed when some key assumptions simplify the physics.
-For example, that during the process, the temperature remains constant.
-This could be a reasonable assumption since no external heating is provided into the equipment.
+For example, during the process, the temperature remains constant.
+This could be a reasonable assumption since no external heating is provided to the equipment.

-However, either the gas or the liquid can be hot at the inlet so that its temperature could not be the same at the outlet.
-You must be careful with this asumption.
-When no isothermal conditions are met, different mathematical tools need to be considered.
+However, either the gas or the liquid can be hot at the inlet, so that its temperature could not be the same at the outlet.
+You must be careful with this assumption.
+When isothermal conditions are not met, different mathematical tools must be considered.

-Fig. 01 An schematics of an absorption equipment. $L$ stands for the liquid phase and $G$ for the gas mixture.
-The $x$ is used to indicate the fraction of the gas component to be absorbed.
+Fig. 01 A schematic of an absorption equipment. $L$ stands for the liquid phase and $G$ for the gas mixture.
+The $x$ indicates the fraction of the gas component to be absorbed.

-In all the above equipments temperature changes occur so that the problem is complex in itself.
-On argument in favor of the isothermal assumption is that the properties of the liquid and gas phase change little with temperature.
+In all the above equipment, temperature changes occur, so the problem is complex in itself.
+One argument in favor of the isothermal assumption is that the properties of the liquid and gas phase change little with temperature.

 Mechanism of absorption